Freight experts and novices agree:

-- PalletPallet or Skid is a wooden (or sometimes plastic) platform on which boxes or cargo are stacked and sometimes shrink-wrapped.
-More details: A(...)
+- PalletPallet (often referred to as Skid in the freight industry) is a wooden (or sometimes plastic or metal) platform on which boxes or cargo are stacked and sometimes shrink-wrapped. [caption id="attachment_1949" align="alignleft"(...)

 - Pallet vs SkidA pallet is a flat structure with both a top and a bottom deck, consisted of three or four stringers that connect several deck boards.
 A skid only has a top deck.
 Pallets are used for transport, while skids are usually used for(...)

 - Physical InternetPhysical Internet A new way to design open and interconnected logistics leading to a more efficient and sustainable way of moving, storing and using physical goods.
 Similar to packets of information in the Digital Internet, in(...)

 - Pickup by AppointmentA request for an exact date and time or a window for pick up.

 - Platooning TechnologyPlatooning Technology Technology for managing the synchronous movement of platoons, i.e. groups of automobiles or trucks, including following a lead vehicle, keeping right distance, breaking at the same time, and splitting and(...)